 We are responsible for administering keno tax, including collecting the tax and managing compliance.
 Interest and penalty tax may apply where a keno entity fails to pay.
 We also undertake compliance activities to ensure keno player address information is accurate.

 Keno entities must register with us for keno tax.
-If you are an existing keno entity that offers keno games to Victorian players, you must register before 1 May 2022.
 If you are a new keno entity, you must register before the end of the first month in which you become liable to pay keno tax.

 Register for keno tax